Beyond the Junior Classroom

 The Working School Farm

-Our farm is a treasured part of Junior School life.
-Students help care for animals – such as sheep, pigs, ponies, poultry – and assist with planting, growing and harvesting crops.
-Every season brings new learning: lambing in spring, collecting fresh eggs, planting vegetables and seeing them grow.
-Some children choose to spend extra time on the farm before or after school because they really enjoy being part of this living classroom.
+Our farm is a treasured part of School life.
+Students help care for animals such as sheep, pigs, ponies and poultry, and assist with planting, growing and harvesting crops.
+Every season brings new learning: lambing in spring, collecting fresh eggs, planting vegetables and watching them grow into something they can harvest.

 Residential Trips & Adventures